acord-robotics/stellarios/hydejack/_posts/2020-03-25-opensourcesocialnetworks.md

 * What features we want
 * Integrations with integromat AND the dashboard (http://acord-robotics.github.io/dashboard.html) - Basanta
 * Webhooks ^^ (integrations)
+* Oh yeah, and fix integromat if it's not working!
 * Create a new page for the second part of this post-->

 ## Humhub